How to Write a Resume for OpenAI

 Strong

-Architected a model serving platform handling 1.2B API requests daily across 4 foundation models with adaptive batching and dynamic routing, achieving p99 latency of 180ms and 99.97% uptime while reducing GPU compute costs by 35% through intelligent request scheduling and model sharding.
+Architected a model-serving platform handling 1.2B daily API requests across 4 foundation models with adaptive batching and dynamic routing, achieving p99 latency of 180ms and 99.97% uptime while cutting GPU compute cost 35% through intelligent request scheduling and model sharding.

-This shows the ML infrastructure expertise OpenAI urgently needs.
-The scale (1.2B daily requests), multiple models, and specific optimization techniques (adaptive batching, model sharding) reflect the real challenges of serving AI at OpenAI's scale.
-The cost optimization angle is particularly relevant as inference costs are a critical business concern.
+Inference cost and reliability at scale are core OpenAI concerns.
+The scale (1.2B requests), multiple models, and concrete techniques (adaptive batching, sharding) reflect the real challenges of serving AI at OpenAI's scale, and the cost angle maps to a live business constraint.

 Weak